Last Updated on November 9, 2022

 By adding accomplishment statements, you are trying to prompt hiring managers to invite you for an interview because you have proved your competencies with concrete claims backed, of course, with data in the form of hardcore numbers.
 This is referred to as resume quantification.

 How do you do this?
-Quantification entails adding actual figures and numerical values that would be important to restaurant owners of dining establishment managers for example
+Quantification entails adding actual figures and numerical values that would be important to restaurant owners of dining establishment managers, for example

 Quantify your achievements and responsibilities with actual figures.
-Owners want to see numbers because these dictate strategy.
+Owners want to see numbers because they dictate strategy.
 Your statements should reflect accolades and noteworthy commendations of what you have achieved in the past concerning your cooking skills, operational capabilities, and managerial tenure.

 Include values, numbers, reviews, ratings, reviews, volumes frequencies, and time frames as evidence to your claims.

 Examples of Accomplishment Statements for a Head Chef resume:

 - Achieved $2 million in gross revenue within the first three months of employment due to the revamping of menu items and the inclusion of signature dishes for the establishment

 - Selected by World Cuisine Magazine as one of the upcoming chefs to watch for the 2018 year and then came second in the publication’s New Chef of the Year competition